-During a week-long workshop, teachers learn how to use active teaching methods through demonstrations, case studies, and group work.
+During the workshops, teachers learn how to use active teaching methods through demonstrations, case studies, and group work.
 They are given the tools to mentor their colleagues in their home schools, thereby reaching thousands of students.

-This program could ultimately impact as many as 20,000 Tanzanian secondary schools students in 2009 and 2010 alone, leading to improved educational and professional futures among the next generation of Tanzania's workers and leaders.
+With the expansion of this program throughout all of Tanzania, beginning in 2013, TIA will ultimately impact tens of thousands Tanzanian secondary schools students every year, leading to improved educational and professional futures among the next generation of Tanzania's workers and leaders.

 Total Funding Goal: $5,000